 Setting Up Password Reset in Keycloak

-Explaining the Keycloak Custom Reset Link Generation Process
+The Keycloak Custom Reset Link Generation Process: An explanation

 // Step 1: Define necessary variables for user and client identification